 U.S. judge awards nearly $180 million to Washington Post reporter held by Iran - CBS News

-A U.S. federal judge has awarded a Washington Post journalist and his family nearly $180 million in their lawsuit against Iran over his CBS News reported.and torture while being held on internationally criticized espionage charges, as
+A U.S. federal judge has awarded a Washington Post journalist and his family nearly $180 million in their lawsuit against Iran over his 544 days in captivity and torture while being held on internationally criticized espionage charges, as CBS News reported.

-The order in the case filed by Jason Rezaian came as Iranian officials appeared to begin restoring the internet after a weeklong shutdown amid aangered by government-set gasoline prices sharply rising.
+The order in the case filed by Jason Rezaian came as Iranian officials appeared to begin restoring the internet after a weeklong shutdown amid a security crackdown on protesters angered by government-set gasoline prices sharply rising.
 The U.S. government has sanctioned Iran's telecommunications minister in response to the internet shutdown.

 U.S. District Judge Richard J. Leon in Washington entered the judgment late Friday in Rezaian's case, describing how authorities in Iran denied the journalist sleep, medical care and abused him during his imprisonment.

 "Iran seized Jason, threatened to kill Jason, and did so with the goal of compelling the United States to free Iranian prisoners as a condition of Jason's release," Leon said in his ruling.

 The judge later added: "Holding a man hostage and torturing him to gain leverage in negotiations with the United States is outrageous, deserving of punishment and surely in need of deterrence."

 Iran never responded to the lawsuit despite it being handed over to the government by the Swiss Embassy in Tehran, which oversees U.S. interests in the country.
 Iran's mission to the United Nations did not immediately respond to a request for comment Saturday.

 Rezaian and his lawyers did not respond to a request for comment.
 Martin Baron, the executive editor of the Post, said in a statement that Rezaian's treatment by Iran was "horrifying."